-- Vehicles must be checked for oil leaks prior to going on site - Care should be taken to prevent any potential oil spillage during upgrading activities. - Sufficient measures should be put in place to ensure that any potential oil spills are mitigated. - An oil spill kit should be available on site at all times during the construction activities; - Oil containment facilities should be provided for any oil filled equipment onsite; - All oil spills must be reported to the ECO within 24 hours, indicating the containment and rehabilitation measures implemented
+- Vehicles must be checked for oil leaks prior to going on site - Care should be taken to prevent any potential oil spillage during upgrading activities. - Sufficient measures (including use of drip trays) should be put in place to ensure that any potential oil spills are mitigated. - An oil spill kit should be available on site at all times during the construction activities; - Oil containment facilities should be provided for any oil filled equipment onsite; - All oil spills must be reported to the ECO within 24 hours, indicating the containment and rehabilitation measures implemented